 There are several pieces of advice that individuals should follow when determining a name to trademark, which include the following:

-- Make Sure Your Trademark Reaches An Acceptable Level.
-Decide on a name that is arbitrary, fanciful, or suggestive.
+Make Sure Your Trademark Reaches An Acceptable Level.
+Don't decide on a name that is arbitrary, fanciful, or suggestive.

-- Consult with An Attorney.
+Consult An Attorney.
 If confused about whether a certain name is a wise idea, do not hesitate to consult with an experienced trademark attorney who can inform you about such matters.

 The Importance of a Seasoned Trademark Attorney